-During radiation and laser tests, it has been observed that the power-cycling of powerlines solely is inadequate for the removal of the SEL current in many advanced COTS ICs including FPGAs.
-Figure 6(a) depicts the SEL current when SEL occurs, wherein the SEL current flows from V{DD} to Ground via the circuits latching up.
-The SEL current increases accumulatively until triggering the conventional Current Limiter (CL).
+During radiation and laser tests, it has been observed the power cycling by the conventional Current Limiter is inadequate for the removal of the SEL current in many advanced COTS ICs including FPGAs.
+Below Figure 6(a) depicts the SEL current when SEL occurs, wherein the SEL current flows from V{DD} to Ground via the circuits latching up.
+After the SEL current increases accumulatively until triggering the conventional Current Limiter.
 Subsequent to the triggering, V{CC} is disconnected from the powerline and the SEL current stops to flow from the powerline to Ground.
 However, the SEL current is not removed.

-Figure 6(b) depicts the SEL current after the conventional Current Limiter disconnects V{CC} from the powerline, wherein the SEL current continues to flow from I/Os sustained by preceding COTS ICs to Ground.
-In short, the conventional Current Limiter cannot protect the COTS FPGA from SEL in this case.
+Below Figure 6(b) depicts the SEL current after the conventional Current Limiter disconnects V{CC} from the powerline, wherein the SEL current flows from I/Os sustained by preceding COTS ICs to Ground.
+In short, the conventional Current Limiter cannot protect the FPGA from SEL in this case.